-- where the Supplier engages courier services requested by the Customer, delivery shall be deemed completed and title and risk shall pass to the Customer upon the collection of the Goods by the Customer’s courier from the Supplier.
+(b) where the Supplier engages courier services requested by the Customer or where the Customer engages its own third-party courier services, delivery shall be deemed completed and title and risk shall pass to the Customer upon the collection of the Goods by the Customer’s courier from the Supplier.

-- includes the costs of packaging, insurance up to the point of delivery (in accordance with clause 6 above), and carriage of the Goods, unless stated otherwise within the Order.
+8.2 The price of the Goods ) includes the costs of packaging, insurance up to the point of delivery (in accordance with clause 7 above), and carriage of the Goods, unless stated otherwise within the Order.

-7.4 The Supplier may invoice the Customer for price of the Goods plus VAT at the prevailing rate (if applicable) on or at any time after the completion of delivery.
-The Supplier shall ensure that the invoice includes the date of the Order, the invoice number, the Customer's order number, the Supplier's VAT registration number and any supporting documents that the Customer may reasonably require.
+8.4 The Supplier may invoice the Customer for price of the Goods (plus VAT) on or at any time after the completion of delivery.
+In respect of Services, the Supplier shall invoice the Customer on completion of the Services.
+The Supplier shall ensure that each invoice includes the date of the Order, the invoice number, the Customer's purchase order number, the Supplier's VAT registration number and any supporting documents that the Customer may reasonably require.

-- any claim made against the Customer for actual or alleged infringement of a third party's intellectual property rights arising out of or in connection with the manufacture, supply or use of the Goods, to the extent that the claim is attributable to the acts or omissions of the Supplier, its employees, agents or subcontractors; and
+(a) any claim made against the Customer for actual or alleged infringement of a third party's intellectual property rights arising out of or in connection with the manufacture, supply or use of the Goods or receipt, use or supply of the Services (excluding the Customer Materials), to the extent that the claim is attributable to the acts or omissions of the Supplier, its employees, agents or subcontractors; and